spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-New plugin options, or returns `nil` to keep the current plugin options
+New plugin options, or returns `nil` to keep the current plugin options.

 ### `post_setup`

-Produced when plug.nvim has setup all plugins
+Produced when plug.nvim has setup all plugins.

 **Parameters**: